programminghistorian/ph-submissions/en/drafts/originals/polygraphs-philosophical-simulations-2.md

 data_path = '~/cleaned_data_v3_pt/unique_runs'
 ```

 In our data analysis, we want to look, in the first instance, at random networks only.
-And since we are interested in the quality of the informational environment, we can exclude any sims that use the BalaGoyalOp, which has no unreliable nodes at all.
+And since we are interested in the quality of the informational environment, we can exclude any sims that use the `BalaGoyalOp`, which has no unreliable nodes at all.
 Since our new DR_Processor performs calculations on the data it loads, it is a good idea not to load data that we are not interested in!
 The code below should not take very long to execute – but bear in mind that if you want to work out the structural features of large graphs (in ways we will touch on below), it can!

 ```
 er = DR_Processor(data_path, include={'network.kind': 'random'}, exclude={'op':'BalaGoyalOp'}, config_check=False)